 We’ve talked about what you can implement into your lifestyle to improve your gut function, but what about things to avoid?

-Sure, these things look good on paper, but are much more difficult when applied to the fast pace of life and external factors that cannot be controlled.
-The microbiome is complex, and every individual’s microbiome and environment is unique.
+Sure, these things look good on paper but are much more difficult when applied to the fast pace of life and external factors that cannot be controlled.
+The microbiome is complex, and every individual’s microbiome and environment are unique.

 Don’t you just love knowing that making choices in one area of your health can affect your overall health?
 Just like our friendly bacteria thrive with all the right components, you can too!

 Written by Kelly Kamerman, Entegro Health